 - Evil Detecting Bird: Terry takes an immediate and intense dislike to Rollo, an opinion that proves to be totally justified.

 - Happily Adopted: Candy.
 Her birth parents, the Smiths, were killed in a traffic accident when she was a baby, and she speaks very lovingly of her adoptive parents, the Fosters.

 - Hurl It into the Sun: The hominem solution to an orbiting nuclear bomb.

 - Innate Night Vision: Hominems can see into the infrared range.
-See Super Senses below.
+See Super-Senses below.

 - Mama Bear: Candy to Terry, as Rollo finds out after making the fatal error of threatening Terry.
 In discussing the incident, Candy refers to Terry as her "child substitute".
-Also, Kim with daughter Lisa, as a would-be rapist finds out the hard way.
+Also, Kim with daughter Lisa, as a would-be rapist finds out the fatal way.

 - Neck Snap: Candy does this to enemy agent Kyril, while they're in freefall in an orbiting space shuttle.
 It helps that she's able to take him by surprise via emotional manipulation.

 - Old Master: Next-door neighbor and karate instructor Soo Kim McDivott, most commonly called Teacher by characters who know him.